MatthewGow/python-code-challenge/README.md

 - It is up to you if you want to enforce case sensitvity in your lookups.

 ### BONUS CHALLENGE
 >Oh no!
 There are duplicates in the data!
 Figure out a way to prevent any duplicates from getting printed to the user.
-It may be assumed that the email address is assigned to each unique employee.
+It may be assumed that an email address is assigned to each unique employee.
+>
-NOTE: Do NOT edit the employee.json file!
+>NOTE: Do NOT edit the employee.json file!